nasirnjs/iac-terraform/README.md

 # HashiCorp Configuration Language (HCL) Basics

 1. **Purpose and Syntax:**
 - **Purpose:** HCL is designed specifically for configuring infrastructure and services in HashiCorp tools like Terraform, Vault, Consul, and others.
 - **Syntax:** HCL uses a simple and human-readable syntax based on key-value pairs, blocks, and expressions.

-2.  **Blocks and Arguments**
-   - Terraform and other HashiCorp tools, consist of blocks and arguments as their primary structural components.
-    **Blocks**
-    - Definition: A block is a structural element in HCL that defines a resource, module, or configuration.
-Blocks group related settings or operations.
-    ```bash
-    block_type "label" "optional_label" {
-    argument_name = value
-    }
-    ```
-    **Components:**
-    - Block Type: The type of the block (e.g., resource, provider, module).
-    - Labels: Unique identifiers for the block, such as the name or type of the resource.
-    - Body: The contents inside {}, which often consist of arguments or nested blocks.
-    ```bash
-    resource "aws_instance" "example" {
-      ami           = "ami-123456"
-      instance_type = "t2.micro"
-    }
-    ```

-    **Arguments**
-    - Definition: Arguments define key-value pairs inside blocks.
-They configure specific properties or settings for the block.
-    ```bash
-    provider "aws" {
-      region  = "us-west-2"
-      profile = "my-profile"
-    }
-    ```
-    **provider** Block:
+1. **provider** Block:

 - What it is: Specifies the provider Terraform will use.
 Here, the **aws** provider enables Terraform to manage AWS resources.
 - Why it's necessary: Terraform requires a provider configuration to communicate with the target infrastructure.

-    Arguments within the Block:

-    **region** Argument
-    - What it is: Specifies the AWS region where Terraform will create and manage resources.
-    - Value: "us-west-2" is the Oregon region of AWS.

-3. **Variables:**
+2. **Variables:**
 - **Declaration:** Variables in HCL are declared using the `variable` keyword.
 - **Usage:** Variables allow you to parameterize your configurations, making them reusable and configurable.
 - **Example:**
      ```hcl
      variable "region" {
        type    = string